 Amalia Ferrigno, Rosalba Di Chiara

-Amalia Ferrigno e Rosalba Di Chiara
+Amalia Ferrigno and Rosalba Di Chiara